The International Career School (ICS)

 d) Block the User's personal information immediately after receiving a request from the User or their legal representative or a relevant authority for the protection of the User's personal data while it is being checked in case invalid data or unauthorized activities are detected.

-The Administration may share the User's personal data with the authorities in the relevant jurisdiction solely on the grounds and in accordance with the legislation of the United Kingdod.
+The Administration may share the User's personal data with the authorities in the relevant jurisdiction solely on the grounds and in accordance with the legislation of the EU and Estonia.

 12. Liabilities of the Parties

-In case of failure to perform its obligations, the Administration accepts liability for any losses, which amount is limited to the cost of the Tariff, incurred by the User as a result of the unauthorized use of their personal data, in accordance with the legislation of the United Kingdom, except for the cases when personal data:
+In case of failure to perform its obligations, the Administration accepts liability for any losses, which amount is limited to the cost of the Tariff, incurred by the User as a result of the unauthorized use of their personal data, in accordance with the legislation of the EU and Estonia, except for the cases when personal data:

 a) was disclosed to the competent authorities in the relevant jurisdiction;